ayalal/CS-461-Letter-Management-Site/README.md

 * **/letter/?id=<letter_id>** (View information about a letter.
 This is accessible from the schedule page.
 If the user inputs a letter id for a letter that doesn't belong to them, the server give an anauthorized access error)

 From any URL, the student can initiate a request to a professor by typing their username in the search box and clicking the request button.
 They **MUST** request to a valid professor username or the webpage will return an error

-## Notes

-There are some premade accounts to login and test the website's functionality with.
-Their information is:

-* **teacher//testpass123** (user id = 5)
-* **student//somepassword** (user id = 2)

-Make sure to be signed out of the current account before signing in to any other account because that will cause unexpected errors that won't be present with a CAS implementation.
-These premade accounts are already assigned to a professor group and student group respectively which is important because that is how the website determines if you're a student or professor.
-New accounts are not assigned to a group and must be manually done.

 ## Built With